 Editor’s Note: This test is incomplete.
 The following aspects are not yet determined:

 - No test points are defined since there is no configuration satisfying MPR=0dB requirements in RAN4.
 Testing with 1.5dB MPR has been covered in [6.2F.2].

 - MU and TT for >6GHz (band n96).

-- Test state and generic procedure are TBD in 38.508-1